MEMBERSHIP DONATE

 All day - Nature Center Open - Investigate the cool animals found at the Park!

-American Forest Foundation Evergreen Heritage Center Friends of New Germany State Park Garrett County Forestry Board Garrett County Solid Waste & Recycling Garrett Trails Maryland Conservation Corps Maryland Master Naturalist Program Maryland Native Plant Society Mountain Laurel Garden Club University of Maryland Extension - Garrett County Master Gardeners West Virginia Chapter of The American Chestnut Foundation
+American Forest Foundation Evergreen Heritage Center Friends of New Germany State Park Garrett County Forestry Board Garrett County Solid Waste & Recycling Garrett Trails Maryland Chapter of The American Chestnut Foundation Maryland Conservation Corps - Sadly the MCC crew will not be able to participate!
+Due to Federal cuts to Americorps, MCC has just been disbanded.
+We are grateful for MCC's help in removing invasive species & planting trees at New Germany State Park.
+The MCC crew members will be missed.
+Maryland Master Naturalist Program Maryland Native Plant Society Mountain Laurel Garden Club University of Maryland Extension - Garrett County Master Gardeners West Virginia Chapter of The American Chestnut Foundation

 American Forest Foundation